 LLOYD: Good evening, Mr. Torrance, it's good to see you.

-Lloyd places a bowl of olives and bowl of nuts before Jack.
+Lloyd places a bowl of olives and one of nuts before Jack.

 352 MCU Jack.
 (1:23:10)